keevitaja/docker-php-dev/readme.md

 # Docker setup for php development (WIP)

-Put this repository into your project root and copy config/docker.env to your project root and make changes as needed.
+Put this repository into your project root and copy `env.example` to `.env` and make changes as needed.

+You should match UID,GIT,USERNAME to your host machine.

 ```
 └── project_root